Which Mock Draft Simulators Have CPU-to-CPU Trades?

 The Bottom Line

 If CPU-to-CPU trades are important to you — and for realistic simulations, they should be — your options are Big Board Lab, NFL Draft Buzz, and Pro Football Network.
-Big Board Lab is the most transparent about how its trade AI works and the only one that models 32 distinct team personalities with stage-specific behavior.
-All three are free.
+Big Board Lab is the only one with 32 individually built cognitive GM models, each reflecting how its real-world counterpart actually approaches the draft.
+Combined with user-to-CPU trades, scouting reports, scheme fit analysis, and draft grades, it's the most complete mock draft experience available.
+All three simulators are free.

 Start Your Mock Draft →